-Sawyer Mason Oiled & Structured Plank Flooring can be nailed and glued to plywood, OSB and existing wood flooring that meets the requirements outlined above under Subfloor Conditions.
+Sawyer Mason Structured Wide Plank Flooring can be nailed and glued to plywood, OSB and existing wood flooring that meets the requirements outlined above under Subfloor Conditions.

 For Nail and Glue Installations, you will use the General Tools and Accessories plus the following:

-- Premium wood flooring adhesive: Franklin 771, 811, 821; Bostik GreenForce, BEST, VaporLock or Bona R851. - Always check with your adhesive dealer for the most up-to-date adhesive offerings for pre-oiled floors. - Adhesive Remover recommended by the manufacturer of the adhesive selected. - Adhesive Trowel recommended by the manufacturer of the adhesive selected. - · Nail set - Tack Stapler or 1" roofing nails (for felt) - 6-d Finish Nails or Pneumatic Finish Nailer with 1-1/4" to 1-1/2" fastener - Edge or Blind Stapler/Nailer (manual or pneumatic) with 1-1/2" 1" fasteners for flooring 5/8"- 13/16" thick, or 1-1/4" to 1-1/2" fasteners for flooring 5/16"-9/16" thick.
+- Premium flexible wood flooring adhesive such as: Franklin 771, 811, 821; Bostik GreenForce, BEST, VaporLock or Bona R851. - Always check with your adhesive dealer for the most up-to-date flexible adhesive offerings for prefinished floors. - Adhesive Remover recommended by the manufacturer of the adhesive selected. - Adhesive Trowel (if using) recommended by the manufacturer of the adhesive selected. - Nail set - Tack Stapler or 1" roofing nails (for felt) - 6-d Finish Nails or Pneumatic Finish Nailer with 1-1/4" to 1-1/2" fastener - Edge or Blind Stapler/Nailer (manual or pneumatic) with 1-1/2" 2" fasteners for flooring 5/8"- 13/16" thick, or 1-1/4" to 1-1/2" fasteners for flooring 5/16"-9/16" thick.
 Always do a test plank to verify that fasteners are seating properly and not causing dimpling on the surface.